Skip to content

 Hyperlinks

-Hyperlinks are one of the most important pieces of information in a presentation and provide expanded details on a topic.
+Hyperlinks are one of the most important pieces of information in a presentation, providing expanded details on a topic.
 Visit the accessible content page to learn how to write accessible hyperlinks.

 To add hyperlinks: